Subu people: Kingdom of Bimbia

 The British also endeavored to educate and Christianise the Bimbians.
 King William rebuffed the earliest missionaries because he did not agree with their insistence on prayer and opposition to polygamy.
 In 1844, however, Joseph Merrick convinced William to let him open a church and school in Bimbia.
 In 1858, the Spanish ousted Protestant missionaries from their base at Fernando Po.
 King William sold a portion of his domains to the missionary Alfred Saker, who then founded Victoria (today known as Limbe).
 By 1875, numerous missions and schools sprung up in Victoria and other settlements.
 Victoria came to be a mixture of freed slaves, working Cameroonians, and Christianised Cameroonians from the various coastal groups.
 Cameroonian Pidgin English began to develop at this time.

 Isubu society was changed fundamentally by the European trade.
 European goods became status symbols, and some rulers appointed Western traders and missionaries as advisors.
 Large numbers of Isubu grew wealthy, leading to rising class tensions.
 Competition escalated between coastal groups and even between related settlements.
 Between 1855 and 1879, the Isubu alone engaged in at least four conflicts, both internal and with rival ethnic groups.
 Traders exploited this atmosphere, and beginning in 1860, German, French, and Spanish merchants had established contacts and weakened the British monopoly.
 The Duala had gained a virtual hegemony over trade through the Wouri estuary, and the Isubu had little power left.
 Young King William was virtually powerless when he succeeded his father in 1878.

 German administration

 In July 1884, the Isubu found themselves part of the German Empire after annexation by Gustav Nachtigal.
 Coastal territory became the heart of the new colony, but Bimbia and the Isubu lands had already passed their prime.

 German arrival on the mainland meant that the coastal peoples' monopoly on trade had ended.
 Years of contact with Westerners and a high level of literacy had allowed a literate upper class of Isubu clerks, farmers, and traders to emerge in Victoria and Buea.
-This class were familiar with European law and conventions, which allowed them to pressure the German colonial government with petitions, legal proceedings, and special interest groups to oppose unpopular or unfair policies.
+This class was familiar with European law and conventions, which allowed them to pressure the German colonial government with petitions, legal proceedings, and special interest groups to oppose unpopular or unfair policies.